 Mentality matters.
 That’s why the current No. 1 players in men’s and women’s tennis, Daniil Medvedev and Iga Świątek, are working with sports psychologists; why Federer, Nadal, and Djokovic, the Big Three, are often called mental giants.
 You can argue that mental toughness is the result of exceptional technique, that the greats have such confidence in their skills that it creates the illusion of mental strength; but the easily rattled won't be able to perform at their best in high-pressure moments, whatever their best may be.

-Tennis is unique in what it demands.
-Whatever self-belief you can muster, you have to be able to sustain through a lengthy match; you need to be aware that, unlike other sports, your coach isn’t allowed to talk to you and there are no teammates to keep your spirits up.
+Tennis is unique in how much it demands of you.
+Whatever self-belief you can muster, you have to be able to sustain through a lengthy match; unlike other sports, your coach isn’t allowed to talk to you.
+There are no teammates to keep your spirits up.
 It’s just you and the worst of your thoughts, and every mistake wears you down just a little more, fraying the nerves.

-Tennis at its best and most gladiatorial is pure theater, a battle of the wills against two evenly matched opponents who both refuse to give up; the nearly six-hour-long Australian Open 2022 final would be a good example of this.
+Tennis at its best and most gladiatorial is pure theater, a battle of the wills against two evenly matched opponents who both refuse to give up.

-But I am a sadist in nature, and I believe weakness to be more compelling than strength.
+But I am a sadist in nature, and I find weakness more compelling than strength.
 I start looking out for it: I watch Stefanos Tsitsipas lose to Novak Djokovic at the Roland-Garros 2021 final, his confidence permanently shaken; and one month later I tune in to watch Alexander Zverev play Wimbledon.

-It’s Wimbledon 2021, round four.
-Zverev is a lanky 6'6" monster of a man (the surname in Russian does apparently mean beast) and his typical 130 mph first serves keep hitting the net.
+The setting is Wimbledon 2021, round four.
+Zverev is a lanky 6'6" monster of a man (the surname does apparently mean beast in Russian) and his typical 130 mph first serves keep hitting the net.
 He's making unforced errors, giving away free points.
 He isn’t being beaten, he's losing.

 The purpose of a first serve in the modern men’s game is to be virtually unreturnable.
 If you miss, you get a second chance — the second serve tends to be weaker, slower, because missing would mean double-faulting and losing the point entirely.
 Double faults happen to everyone, usually one or two per match.